Chronic Back Pain

 Common Back, Neck, & Spine Conditions

-Damage to the back, neck, and spine can result from a range of conditions and injuries, from minor pain to severe and high-impact.
-Some common back, neck, and spine conditions and injuries include:
+Damage to the back, neck, and spine can result from a range of conditions and low- to high-impact injuries, including:

 Symptoms of Back, Neck, & Spine Conditions & Injuries